virualv/luci-theme-pink/README.md

 # luci-theme-pink
 A new Luci theme for LEDE/OpenWRT
-Argon is a clean HTML5 theme for LuCI.
+Pink is a pink HTML5 theme for LuCI.
 It is based on luci-theme-material and luci-theme-argon Suitable for Openwrt 18.06.4 (for test) And Lean Luci (stable)

 The old version is still in another branch call old.
 If you need that you can checkout that branch.